MSVstudios/NovelGenerator_v1.1/README.md

 - Q: Any technical challenge?
   A: The main technical challenge, requiring multiple code revisions, was ensuring narrative consistency - both between scenes within chapters and between chapters throughout the manuscript, while maintaining an engaging plot.
 The system aims to generate chapters with lengths comparable to published books.
 </details>

+## Changes in v1.5

+*   Implemented multi-language support for prompts using a JSON file.
+*   Integrated various LLM providers: Ollama, OpenAI, Anthropic, OpenRouter and DeepSeek.
+*   Added character and world name extraction using LLMs.

 ## 🤝 Contributing